Filmfare: Establishment (1946–1952)

 Ramkrishna Dalmia (1893–1978) was born in Chirawa into a Marwari family.
 He had a brother, Jaidayal Dalmia, with whom he established Dalmia Group in the 1930s.
 In 1946, on the threshold of the independence of India from the United Kingdom, Ramkrishna Dalmia purchased Bennett, Coleman and Company Limited (BCCL) for ₹2 crore.
-According to Sangita P. Menon Malhan's The TOI Story (2013), the attempt was did by him solely because he wanted to establish newspapers that could help him to "serve India effectively".
-While Dalmia searching for a person to help him to run it, J. C. Jain, a former employee of Bharat Insurance Company, saw the opportunity and took it in March 1950; he became the company's general manager until 1963.
+According to Sangita P. Menon Malhan's The TOI Story (2013), the purchase was by him solely because he wanted to establish newspapers that could help him to "serve India effectively".
+While Dalmia was searching for a person to help him to run it, J. C. Jain, a former employee of Bharat Insurance Company, saw the opportunity and took it in March 1950; he became the company's general manager until 1963.

 During his term-of-office, Jain started the publication of Filmfare as a fortnightly magazine on 7 March 1952 to "build awareness about filmmaking and films".
 It was launched by Sahu Shanti Prasad Jain and his wife Rama in Bombay, distributed by The Times of India newspaper, and promoted with the taglines, "Another name for 'Credibility'" and "The first serious effort in film journalism in India".
 It contains short biography of rising actors at the time, film reviews, and a number of columns, including "The Fortnight in Films" and "Filmfacts".
-Published two months after the 1st International Film Festival of India, Neepa Majumdar (in her 2012 book Global Neorealism: The Transnational History of a Film Style) wrote that the magazine "saw the festival as an opportunity for Indian film [actors] to be expose to quality films" and established themselves as leading actors.
+Published two months after the 1st International Film Festival of India, Neepa Majumdar (in her 2012 book Global Neorealism: The Transnational History of a Film Style) wrote that the magazine "saw the festival as an opportunity for Indian film [actors] to be exposed to quality films" and established themselves as leading actors.
 In the first issue, a manifesto was declared:

 It is from this dual standpoint of its industry and its patrons, whom comprise the vast audience of movie fans, that Filmfare is primarily designed.
 This magazine represents the first serious effort in film journalism in India.
 It is a movie magazine—with a difference.
 The difference lies in our realisation that the film as a composite art medium calls for serious study and constructive criticism and appreciation from the industry as also from the public.